How educational psychology can help

 We are happy to speak on the phone if this is easier.
 You will be sent a copy of any written record of involvement that goes to the school.

-Private schools do not receive regular visits from the Service.
-But when parents or carers live within the Poole area, then it is possible for their child to be assessed if appropriate.
+Private schools do not receive regular visits from the service.
+However, when parents or carers live within the Poole area, then it is possible for their child to be assessed if appropriate.

 The system is exactly the same as that used by local authority schools.
 Before becoming involved we will need to know what the problem is, and what steps the school has already taken over a period of time to attempt to deal with the situation.
 Follow-up visits to private schools cannot be made as a matter of routine practice.